jergra/NewsAPI-app/readme.txt

 C:\dev\news-api-app

-this app is also on the second computer at:
+This app is also on the second computer at:
     C:\webdev\news-api-app

+    The plan at this time is to not update the second version.
+    The second version is not on github.

-derived from tutorials:
+Derived from tutorials:

     Create a News Website with Reactjs and NewsAPI https://www.youtube.com/watch?v=AfifHeANwe0